SeanFromIT/blogv7/now.md

 title: Now
 ---
 # What I'm Up To Now
-## Last updated: 18 Aug 2020
+## Last updated: 22 Aug 2021

 <section id="post" markdown="1">
 **Boards and committees:**
+* Home Owners Association VP

 If your start-up or non-profit board needs an experienced Fortune 100 alum / tech MBA who is not afraid to speak his mind, please get in touch.
 On the non-profit side, I generally spend my time with those addressing economic justice, seeking to reduce poverty and improve/fund public education.

 **Professional Life:**
-* Cloud Infrastructure Director at Savvas, keeping your kids' e-learning platforms online
+* VP of DevOps at a major mortgage provider
 * Mentoring others, helping them reach their goals - you can request career advice from me on [LinkedIn](https://www.linkedin.com/in/seanfromit)

 **Personal Life:**